Secure Shell

 • Authentication timeout and retry settings

-• Minimum expected Diffie Hellman key size
+• Minimum expected Diffie-Hellman key size

 • Current session keys (in SECSH format)

-Use show run | inc ssh command to show configuration details.
+Use the show running-config | include ssh command to display the SSH-related running configuration details.

 ip ssh bulk-mode 13107245